Discover how Startups Power BI User-Centred Design transforms raw data into actionable insights, improving decision-making and business success.

 Before opening Power BI, develop:

-- Clear dashboard objectives
+Clear dashboard objectives.

-- Key metric requirements
+Key metric requirements.

-- Data source mapping
+Data source mapping.

-- Update frequency plans
+Update frequency plans.

 Layout Best Practices

-- Page Structure
+Page Structure

-- Overview page for high-level metrics
+- Overview page for high-level metrics.

-- Detailed pages for specific areas
+- Detailed pages for specific areas.

-- Drill-through pages for deep understanding
+- Drill-through pages for deep understanding.

-- Filter panels for customisation
+- Filter panels for customization.

-- Group related metrics
+- Group related metrics together.

-- Implement consistent spacing
+- Implement consistent spacing.

-- Use grid alignment
+- Use grid alignment.

-- Maintain visual balance
+- Maintain visual balance.

 Visual Selection Guidelines

-Choose appropriate visualisations based on data type:
+Choose appropriate visualizations based on data type:

-- Comparison Data
+Comparison Data

-- Bar charts for static comparisons
+- Bar charts for static comparisons.

-- Column charts for time-based comparisons
+- Column charts for time-based comparisons.

-- Bullet charts for targets vs. actuals
+- Bullet charts for targets vs. actuals.

-- Trend Analysis
+Trend Analysis

-- Line charts for continuous data
+- Line charts for continuous data.

-- Area charts for cumulative trends
+- Area charts for cumulative trends.

-- Sparklines for quick trends
+- Sparklines for quick trends.

-- Part-to-Whole Relationships
+Part-to-Whole Relationships

-- Treemaps for hierarchical data
+- Treemaps for hierarchical data.

-- Stacked bars for component analysis
+- Stacked bars for component analysis.

 Interactive Design Elements